 While there are plenty of activities to keep you busy in Islamorada, we love making the island a base point and travel throughout the keys.
 One of our favorite activities is taking a road trip from Islamorada to Marathon or Key West for the day.
 It’s about 30 miles to Marathon or 80 miles to Key West from Amara Cay Resort.
 We make a few stops along the way.

-Florida Keys Aquarium Encounters
+Florida Keys Aquarium Encounters in Marathon

 Key West deserves its own guide which we will publish at a later time.
 However, on a day road trip to Key West from Islamorada we usually choose one stop for lunch and one afternoon activity.
 We love driving down to mile marker 0, or the southernmost point in Florida.